ezsystems/commerce-documentation/docs/guide/econtent/econtent_features/indexing_econtent_data/solr_cores_for_econtent.md

 ```

-### Manual changes in solr
+## Manual changes in Solr

-eZ Commerce comes with an bash script which installs the solr engine and adapts the configuration for solr:
+eZ Commerce comes with an bash script which installs the Solr engine and adapts the configuration for Solr:

 ``` bash
 bash ./install-solr.sh 8983